 Are you looking for a relatively low level of risk yet with some investment return?
-If so, think about corporate bonds via our Corporate Bonds ETF.
+If so, think about corporate bonds via this Fund.
 They have become an increasingly important part of an investors’ portfolios in recent years simply because they still provide a reasonable return in a yield starved world.

 Big companies need to raise capital regularly to grow, and they do so regularly through the bond markets.
 They use capital to invest in innovation and expansion – it’s vital fuel for any business.
 In return, companies normally commit to reward investors by paying a coupon, or interest, on the bond, as well as to repay it at maturity after a set number of years.